-- Prickly pear cactus – known for its broad, flat prickly stems, of which the tips turn coral colored in bright sun.
+- Prickly pear cactus – Prickly pear cactus is known for its broad, flat prickly stems, of which the tips turn coral colored in bright sun.

-- Cholla cactus – has thin round stems and is quite attractive when used as a focal point within the landscape.
+- Cholla cactus – Cholla cactus has thin round stems and is quite attractive when used as a focal point within the landscape.

-- Pincushion cactus – resembling a small pincushion with its tiny spines sticking out from its round ball-like shape, it makes an interesting addition to the garden.
+- Pincushion cactus – Pincushion cactus resembles a small pincushion with its tiny spines sticking out from its round ball-like shape; it makes an interesting addition to the garden.

-- Totem pole cactus – characterized by their large height and spineless column shape.
+- Totem pole cactus – Totem pole cactus is characterized by their large height and spineless column shape.

-- Organ pipe cactus – grows in clusters that look similar to its name-organ pipes.
+- Organ pipe cactus – Organ pipe cactus grows in clusters that look similar to its name-organ pipes.

 Cactus Landscaping Tips

 When landscaping with cactus and succulent plants, you should always do your homework first.
 Learn more about their individual growing requirements and try to match these requirements to that of your landscape.